DorianCoding/OCSP-server/README.md

 ![GitHub License](https://img.shields.io/github/license/DorianCoding/OCSP_server)
 [![Github stars](https://img.shields.io/github/stars/DorianCoding/OCSP_server.svg)](https://github.com/DorianCoding/OCSP_server/stargazers)
 # OCSP server connected to MySql Database
 This software implements a OCSP responder in Rust, fetching certificate status in a Mysql Database.
-Unlike the Python implementation, it **does implement its own TCP listener** on port 9000.
+Unlike the Python implementation, it **does implement its own TCP listener** on a user-selected port.
 ## Requirements
 - A CA certificate (self-signed allowed) and an intermediate CA that will sign leaf certificates.
 - A config file (config.toml) in the same directory.
+As well, files indicated in this file must also be accessible.
 - A Mysql database containing all certificates (check below)
 ## What is done
 - Extract OCSP requests, verify it is a signed certificate by the CA, check in the database if it is good or revoked and sign the response.
 It also caches answers for the duration of the signed response.